 1. Prioritize ease of use

 People are the backbone of the restaurant industry.
-Excellent service happens as a result of people equipped with the right skills and tech to do their job well.
+Excellent service happens as a result of people being equipped with the right skills and tech to do their job well.
 These people come from all different backgrounds, education levels, and tech-savviness.
 Any technology that actually makes these peoples’ lives easier takes those differences into account.

 2. Automate clock-in enforcement